Intro to payments: How do you get paid

 When customers add products to the cart and head to checkout, they can choose how they want to pay for their order using any of the payment methods that you've enabled in the Payment page in your Ecwid admin.
 There are different options available for you to set up:

-- Online payment methods: Credit or debit cards, PayPal, etc.
+- Online payment methods: Credit or debit cards, PayPal, cryptocurrency, etc.

 - Manual (offline payment methods): Cash on delivery, phone order, checks, etc.

 There is no limit to how many payment methods you can set up, but two-three methods should suffice and don’t distract shoppers from finishing their purchase.
 The checkout page may look like this:

 In this guide, we will break down each option and see how does the money that the customer pays for your products eventually end up in your bank account.

 If you want to accept credit or debit cards in your online store, you have to connect a payment provider.
 This provider is a company, that handles the payments for you: processes the payment, puts that money into your merchant account, and then, depending on the provider you’ve used, it either sends money automatically into your personal bank account or you have to manually log on to that provider’s website and withdraw the funds.
 Payment providers may vary in different locations.
 Ecwid integrates with over 70 third-party payment systems to process your transactions, so no matter where you are in the world there is an option available for you.